javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 ### Complex events

 `click`
-: Triggers after `mousedown` and then `mouseup` over the same element.
+: Triggers after `mousedown` and then `mouseup` over the same element if the left mouse button was used.

 `contextmenu`
 : Triggers after `mousedown` if the right mouse button was used.